lookuptax/lookup-guide/docs/how-to-verify/dic-czech.md

 ## DIC verification on MOJE DANĚ website

 You can check the validity of DIC on the Czech MOJE DANĚ website for free.
 You can access the DIC lookup service [here](https://adisspr.mfcr.cz/adis/jepo/epo/dpr/apl_ramce.htm?R=/cgi-bin/adis/idph/int_dp_prij.cgi?ZPRAC=FDPHI2&poc_dic=2&OK=Zobraz).
 Using this tool you can search for a company by the DIC number.
-You also have an option to serch multiple DIC's at a time
+You also have an option to search multiple DIC's at a time